Privacy, HIPAA, and Patient Data Security

 Mitigation: - Differential privacy (add mathematical noise to data) - Limit granularity (age ranges instead of exact birth dates, regional instead of ZIP codes) - Restrict access to de-identified datasets (not publicly released) - Monitor for linkage attempts

-Model Inversion: - Adversary reconstructs training data from AI model parameters - Example: Given AI model predicting disease from genomic data, infer genome sequences of training set patients - Deep learning models particularly vulnerable (complex models memorize training examples)
+Model Inversion: - An adversary attempts to infer properties or reconstruct information associated with training data through model access - Example: Given AI model predicting disease from genomic data, infer genome sequences of training set patients - Vulnerability varies by model, training, overfitting, access, data, and defenses

 Membership Inference: - Adversary determines whether specific individual was in training dataset - Example: Query AI model repeatedly to determine if particular patient’s record was used in training - Can reveal sensitive information (person had HIV, mental health condition, etc.)